weekwood/box-ios-sdk-v2/COCOA-README.md

 ## Known issues

 * There is no support for manipulating files in the trash.
-* Only the files, folders, an users endpoints are supported.
+* Missing support for the following endpoints:
+  * Collaborations
+  * Events
+  * Groups
+  * Tasks